 The Chief Risk Officer (CRO) leads the Risk Management Function which maintains and monitors the effectiveness of the risk management policy and framework in the Company.
 The CRO has a direct line of responsibility to the Board Risk Committee and to the Board.
-The CRO also provides input, via the Senior Management Committee, into ongoing business decisions, ensuring consistency with risk policies and any Board escalation protocols.
+The CRO also provides input, via Management Committees into ongoing business decisions, ensuring consistency with risk policies and any Board escalation protocols.